Kochen-Specker Contextuality: Applications of quantum contextuality

-Let us now describe Svozil's attack to the BB84 protocol \cite{Svozil:2006AJP}.
+We now describe Svozil's attack to the BB84 protocol \cite{Svozil:2006AJP}.
 The adversary replaces the preparations and measurements of quantum states by classical preparations and measurements.
-So, in step (i), Alice is actually picking one of two differently colored eyeglasses (instead of one of the two bases) and picking a ball from an urn (instead of picking one quantum state) with two color symbols in it (corresponding to the basis the state belongs to).
+Thus, in step (i), Alice is actually picking one of two differently colored eyeglasses (instead of one of the two bases) and picking a ball from an urn (instead of picking one quantum state) with two color symbols in it (corresponding to the basis that the state belongs to).
 Each one of the two differently colored eyeglasses allows her to see only one of the two colors.
-Svozil observed that the adversary can mimic the quantum predictions if: (a) each of the balls has one symbol $S_i \in \{0,1\}$ written in two different colors chosen among the two possible pairs.
-Her choice of eyeglass decides which symbols Alice can see. (b) All colors are equally probable and, for a given color, the two symbols are equally probable.
-Therefore, in step (ii), Bob is actually picking one of two differently colored eyeglasses and reading the corresponding symbol.
-Since the requirements (a) and (b) can be satisfied simultaneously, the strategy can successfully imitate the quantum statistics of the BB84 protocol so, if the replacement remains unnoticed to Alice and Bob, just by checking the statistics they cannot realize that the adversary may have full knowledge of their ``secret'' key.
+Svozil observed that the adversary can mimic the quantum predictions if: (a) each of the balls has one symbol $S_i \in \{0,1\}$ written in two different colors chosen from the two possible pairs.
+Her choice of eyeglasses decides which symbols Alice can see. (b) All colors are equally probable, and for a given color the two symbols are equally probable.
+Therefore, in step (ii) Bob is actually picking one of two differently colored eyeglasses and reading the corresponding symbol.
+Since the requirements (a) and (b) can be satisfied simultaneously, the strategy can successfully imitate the quantum statistics of the BB84 protocol.
+Therefore, if the replacement remains unnoticed to Alice and Bob, just by checking the statistics they cannot realize that the adversary may have full knowledge of their ``secret'' key.

-However, \citet{Svozil:2010} also notices that, if one replaces the quantum states and basis of the BB84 protocol by those used in a proof of the KS theorem, then in the classical attack requirements (a) and (b) cannot be satisfied simultaneously and then the adversary cannot simulate the quantum statistics.
+However, \citet{Svozil:2010} also noticeed that if one replaces the quantum states and basis of the BB84 protocol by those used in a proof of the KS theorem, then in the classical attack requirements (a) and (b) cannot be satisfied simultaneously and the adversary cannot simulate the quantum statistics.
 Specifically, Svozil's protocol uses the 9-basis 18-state KS proof in dimension $4$ in Fig.~\ref{fig:cab18}.
-Now, in step (i), Alice randomly picks a basis from the nine bases in Fig.~\ref{fig:cab18} and sends Bob a randomly chosen state of that basis. (ii) Bob picks a basis at random from the nine and measures the system received from Alice.
-The remaining steps are as in BB84, but noticing that now each measurement has four outcomes (rather than two).
+In step (i), Alice randomly picks a basis from the nine bases in Fig.~\ref{fig:cab18} and sends Bob a randomly chosen state of that basis. (ii) Bob picks a basis at random from the nine and measures the system received from Alice.
+The remaining steps are as in BB84, but one notices that each measurement now has four outcomes (rather than two).